 The autumn brings many poeple to Dijon as well as Bordeaux.
+The city's sights and attractions, the shopping scene, and the natural beauty of the area are the main draw to Dijon this time of year.
 Also, many travelers come to Bordeaux for the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 In the autumn, Dijon often gets less sunshine than Bordeaux.
 Dijon gets 121 hours of sunny skies this time of year, while Bordeaux receives 165 hours of full sun.